 History

-Founded in London in summer 1941, The Association of Jewish Refugees (AJR) is one of the most important organisations established anywhere in the world by the Jewish refugees from Germany and Austria.
+Founded in London in summer 1941, the AJR is one of the most important organisations established anywhere in the world by the Jewish refugees from Germany and Austria.
+Bringing together Orthodox, Liberal and Zionist voices with a shared purpose: supporting Jewish refugees rebuilding their lives in Britain after 1933.

 July: AJR founded at two meetings held in Belsize Park.
 Adolf Schoyer becomes Chairman of Committee of Management, Adolf Michaelis Vice-Chairman, Werner Rosenstock Secretary